owulveryck/owulveryck.github.io/content/post/20231016-chatgpt-next-gen-platform.md

 In this article, I will explain how the _plugin_ mechanism of ChatGPT is a keystone in the construction of the platform.

 In the first part, I will explain a fictional use case from the point of view of the buyer.
-In the second part, I will expose how a supplier can use the plugin mechanism to meet the platform requirements.
+In the second part, after a recap of the notion of pipeline and platform, I will expose how a supplier can use the plugin mechanism to meet the platform requirements.
 I will insist on the communication and standardization part, discussing intermediate representation and human language.

+_Note_ my experience is mainly focused on ChatGPT, therefore I may use ChatGPT instead of LLMs.

 ## Example use case